revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 ## Step 3: Define data-grid columns and workflow columns

-RevoGrid Kanban uses two related column definitions:
+RevoGrid Kanban uses two related column definitions plus one canonical field map:

 1. `grid.columns` describes the canonical fields for table mode, editing, and the underlying source schema.
 2. `kanban.columns` describes workflow stages displayed by the board.
+3. `planning.fields` maps domain fields to shared planning concepts such as identity, title, schedule, status, order, and color.

 The data-grid columns can remain useful even when the board is active: